28 Cow Photos That Are Too Adorable for Words

 This cow receiving not one, but two head rubs!

 This cow friend sure looks peaceful receiving not one, but two friendly head rubs.
-As shown by Austrian researchers, gentle interactions like this one can greatly improve the relationship between humans and cows.
+In a study published in Applied Animal Behaviour Science, Austrian researchers found that gentle interactions like this one can greatly improve the relationship between humans and cows.

 This cow being fed from a bottle.

 Calves receive most of their nutrition from milk for the first two weeks of their lives.
 During this time they are typically fed twice daily either by a nipple bottle or via open bucket.
-The bottle works best, however, because it closely resembles that of the mother's udder.
+The bottle works best, however, because it closely resembles a mother's udder.

 This cow posse.